inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_network_policy.md

 ## Parameter

 `name`
-: Name of the Network Policy.
+: Name of the network policy.

 `namespace`
-: Namespace of the resource (default is **default**).
+: Namespace of the resource (default: **default**).

 ## Properties

 `uid`
-: UID of the Network Policy.
+: UID of the network policy.

 `name`
-: Name of the Network Policy.
+: Name of the network policy.

 `namespace`
-: Namespace of the Network Policy.
+: Namespace of the network policy.

 `resource_version`
-: Resource version of the Network Policy.
+: Resource version of the network policy.
 This is an alias of `resourceVersion`.

 `labels`
-: Labels associated with the Network Policy.
+: Labels associated with the network policy.

 `annotations`
-: Annotations associated with the Network Policy.
+: Annotations associated with the network policy.

 `kind`
-: Resource type of the Network Policy.
+: Resource type of the network policy.

 `creation_timestamp`
-: Creation time of the Network Policy.
+: Creation time of the network policy.
 This is an alias of `creationTimestamp`.

 `metadata`
-: Metadata for the Network Policy.
+: Metadata for the network policy.

 ## Examples

-### Network Policy for default namespace must exist and test its properties
+### Network policy for default namespace must exist and test its properties

 ```ruby
 describe k8s_network_policy(name: "test-network-policy") do